Neuromuscular re-education is a technique used by our physical therapists to restore normal body movement patterns.

 Neuromuscular re-education plays a major role in the rehabilitation of our patients.
 Using the proper techniques, activities and exercises on an injured body part will prevent acute injury from developing into a chronic problem.

 At Recover, we look at the patient as a whole and address all aspects of the dysfunction to help the patient achieve her or his maximum rehabilitation potential, and to be the best they can be in performing all of their functional activities.
-Request your consult today.
+Contact Us Today at Tulsa & Broken Arrow, OK Centers to Request your consult today.